 A missing value is an observation that has no value assigned to it.

 Missingness is obvious when you see incomplete columns in the data.
-The problem can be inconspicuous when entire records are missing from the data.
+The problem can be inconspicuous when entire records are absent from the data.
 A survey that fails to include a key demographic misses the records of those who should have been sampled in the survey.

 You should check the software packages used for data analysis on how they handle missing values—by default and how the behavior can be affected through options.
-In many cases the default behavior is casewise deletion, also known as complete-case analysis: any record that have a missing value in one or more of the analysis variables is excluded from the analysis.
+In many cases the default behavior is casewise deletion, also known as complete-case analysis: any record that has a missing value in one or more of the analysis variables is excluded from the analysis.
 Pairwise deletion removes only those records that have missing values for a specific analysis.
-To see the difference, consider the data in Table 12.1 and suppose you want to compute the matrix of correlations among the variables.
+To see the difference, consider the data in Table 13.1 and suppose you want to compute the matrix of correlations among the variables.

-Table 12.1: Three variables with different missing value patterns.
+Table 13.1: Three variables with different missing value patterns.

 \(X_1\)